DavidLapous/multipers/README.md

  - [x] [[Chunk Reduction for Multi-Parameter Persistent Homology, SOCG2019]](https://doi.org/10.4230/LIPIcs.SoCG.2019.37) Multi-filtration preprocessing algorithm for homology computations.
  - [x] [[Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology, JAAG]](https://doi.org/10.1137/20M1388425) Minimal presentation of multiparameter persistence modules, using [mpfree](https://bitbucket.org/mkerber/mpfree/src/master/).
 Hilbert, Rank Decomposition Signed Measures, and MMA decompositions can be computed using the mpfree backend.
  - [x] [[Delaunay Bifiltrations of Functions on Point Clouds, SODA2024]](https://epubs.siam.org/doi/10.1137/1.9781611977912.173) Provides an alternative to function rips bifiltrations, using Delaunay complexes.
 Very good alternative to Rips-Density like bifiltrations.
+ - [x] [[Delaunay Core Bifiltration]](https://arxiv.org/abs/2405.01214) Bifiltration for point clouds, taking into account the density.
+Similar to Rips-Density.
  - [x] [[Rivet]](https://github.com/rivetTDA/rivet) Interactive two parameter persistence
  - [x] [[Kernel Operations on the GPU, with Autodiff, without Memory Overflows, JMLR]](http://jmlr.org/papers/v22/20-275.html) Although not linked, at first glance, to persistence in any way, this library allows computing blazingly fast signed measures convolutions (and more!) with custom kernels.
  - [ ] [Backend only] [[Projected distances for multi-parameter persistence modules]](https://arxiv.org/abs/2206.08818) Provides a strategy to estimate the convolution distance between multiparameter persistence module using projected barcodes.
 Implementation is a WIP.